QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 We will be using [k3s from rancher](https://k3s.io/) as our kubernetes distro.

+This guide is intended for developers that use primarily Windows 10 and want an example of what setting up a physical kubernetes cluster is like.

+I highly recommend to read up until the extra credit section, there will be lots of pretty pictures!

 - [Beyond Minikube - setting up two raspberry pi with k3s to get experience with kubernetes.](#beyond-minikube---setting-up-two-raspberry-pi-with-k3s-to-get-experience-with-kubernetes)
   - [Cluster infrastructure set up](#cluster-infrastructure-set-up)
     - [Unpacking and bootstrapping rasbian](#unpacking-and-bootstrapping-rasbian)